KevinWMatthews/c-hello_world/README.md

 ## Background

 Setting up a compilation environment can be complex, even for a simple code base.

-This project demonstrates how to compile with CMake and gcc in two different environments:
+This project demonstrates one approach to a scalable build system.

+It can be compiled with CMake and gcc using two different environments:

   * System CMake/gcc
   * Docker

+## Project Structure

+  * `c_hello_world/` subdirectory contains the source code.
+  * `build_c_hello_world/` will hold build artifacts.
+  * `Dockerfiles/` contains files for Docker.
+  * `docker_run.sh` is a wrapper around the `docker run` command.
+  * `docs/` contains the source for the documentation pages

 ## Build Instructions